I'm a creative, collaborative content designer.

 As a writer, I learned to be curious, research my subjects thoroughly, think critically, ask the right questions, and tell a compelling story.
 As an editor, I further honed my skills while planning, managing, and producing a magazine.
 Needless to say, I also learned to juggle.

-If you’re interested, you can check out some of my old pieces, including editorials, interviews, and feature articles, mostly written for magazines in Reykjavik, Iceland, and Austin, Texas.
+If you’re interested, you can check out some of my editorial work, including opinion pieces, interviews, and feature articles, mostly written for magazines in Reykjavik, Iceland, and Austin, Texas.